muneerkk66/VitalityApp/README.md

 2. Finally, navigate to the root folder run Xcode
 <br><br>

+## Important Note on Unit test

+**Please Note:** To execute unit tests, ensure that you run them twice to ensure all tests are accurately executed.
+I've employed the snapshot testing framework.
+We should only automatically record if no screenshot exists for this test.
+When running unit tests for the first time, ensure that you run them twice to generate the appropriate screens for UI testing.
+**Test coverage: 82.8%**

 ## How to use app
 Access the application to view two sections: the initial card view showcases the current user data and allows you to locate your rank in the leaderboard table.
 Furthermore, you have the option to click on each item in the table to access additional details.